ClassSplitter/ClassSplitter/README.md

 ## Dataset

-The real-world God classes and their refactoring solutions are organized by two CSV-formated catalog:
+The real-world God classes and their refactoring are organized by two CSV-formated catalog:

 * The `GodClassRefactorDictionary.csv` catalog documents the refactoring examples in `god_class_refactor_example` folder, which were used for evaluation in our experiments.
 * The `GodClassRefactorForPositionStudyDictionary.csv` catalog documents the refactoring examples in `refactor_example_position` folder, which were used to validate the correlation between code position and god class refactoring.

+The catalog files record essential information about the commits where the refactorings take place.
+This information includes: `commit hash`, `parent hash`, `commit message`, `origin class`, `new class` and `url`.

 The refactorings are presented as individual CSV files.
 Each file represents a class before refactoring, with each row in the file recording an entity from the original class.
 These rows contain the features of the entities, as well as their refactoring information.
-The file paths are documented in the "data path" column in the catalog.
+The file paths are documented in the `data path` column in the catalog.
 The recorded features of the entities include:

 | tag       | description                                                  |
 | --------- | ------------------------------------------------------------ |